Renting House in Germany

 Check out our detailed article on SCHUFA.

-is a credit report issued by Schufa Holding AG, and it tells your landlord whether you’ve paid your bills reliably in Germany.
-You can request your own free annual copy through the official Datenkopie portal under Article 15 GDPR, or pay around €29.95 for the standard tenant-ready version.
+is probably the most Germany-specific document on this list and the one that catches most newcomers off guard.
+The Schufa-Auskunft is a credit report issued by Schufa Holding AG, and it tells your landlord whether you have a reliable payment history in Germany.
+You can request the free annual version through the official Datenkopie portal under Article 15 GDPR, or pay around €29.95 for the standard tenant-ready Bonitätsauskunft formatted specifically for rental applications.

-If you’ve just arrived in Germany and have no Schufa history yet, don’t panic.
-Landlords understand this situation.
-A bank reference letter, your last three months of foreign bank statements showing regular income, and a covering note explaining your situation will usually bridge the gap.
+If you have just arrived in Germany and have no Schufa history yet, landlords generally understand this.
+A bank reference letter, three months of foreign bank statements showing regular income, and a brief covering note explaining your situation will usually bridge the gap.

-This one even sounds intimidating.
-It’s a letter from your previous landlord confirming you left with no rent arrears.
-Not every landlord will ask for it, but having one ready signals that you’re organised and reliable.
-If you’re coming from abroad, a simple reference letter from a previous landlord — even translated — can serve the same purpose.
+This word alone is enough to give anyone pause.
+A Mietschuldenfreiheitsbescheinigung is a letter from your previous landlord confirming you left with no outstanding rent arrears.
+Not every landlord will request it, but having one ready signals that you are organised and that your rental history is clean.
+If you’re moving from abroad, a reference letter from your previous landlord translated into German, or at least into English, serves the same purpose in most cases.

 📑